Section 33 notifications

 What happens next

-Once we have received all the above information and documentation, an assessment is made in consultation with a VBA Senior Technical Advisor regarding the severity of the matter.
+On receipt of a notification an assessment is made in consultation with a VBA Senior Technical Advisor regarding the severity of the matter.